-Deep Frying Safety Tip #1: Wear safety glasses in case of oil splatters.
-The deep fryer can seem a little intimidating, as the oil is revved up to roaring temperatures, and there’s quite a bit of splattering and bubbling going on from the very high heat needed to cook the turkey.
+Tip #1: Wear protective gear in case oil splatters.
+The deep fryer can seem a little intimidating when the oil is heated, and there’s usually quite a bit of splattering and bubbling going on from the very high heat needed to cook the turkey.
 Wear oven mitts and an apron to prevent oil splashes on your skin, and safety glasses in the event oil does splash up into your eyes.
-You’re dealing with very high heat, and your deep fried turkey experience will go a heck of a lot easier if you protect yourself from the very common experience of oil splattering up.

-Deep Frying Safety Tip #2: Deep fry in an open, outdoor area.
-As last year’s Allstate Insurance Thanksgiving commercial reminded us, the deep frying should happen outside – never inside.
-Garages, even with the doors open, and wooden decks are off limits too.
-It might be a little frosty outside, but once you’re all decked out in your safety gear and safety glasses, you’ll be warm and cozy.
+Tip #2: Deep fry in an open, outdoor area.
+Deep frying a turkey should always happen outside ““ never inside.
+Garages, even with the doors open, and wooden decks are off limits.
+It might be a little frosty and cold on Thanksgiving, but once you’re all decked out in your safety gear and safety glasses, you’ll be warm and cozy.
 Plus, there won’t be any exploding garages and decks to draw the fire department.

-Deep Frying Safety Tip #3: Remember that oil and water “” liquid or frozen “” don’t mix.
-And no – we’re not talking about you and the in-laws.
+Safety Tip #3: Remember that oil and water “” liquid or frozen “” don’t mix.
 Water causes oil to bubble and spill over, which can quickly result in a fire.
 Instead, stick with turkey-approved marinades and rubs.
-And never attempt to cook a frozen turkey as the excess moisture will cause the oil boil violently and possibly start a fire.
+And never attempt to cook a frozen turkey as the excess moisture will cause the oil to boil violently and possibly start a fire.

-Deep Frying Safety Tip #5: Leave the ego at the door, and follow that recipe.
-You want your Thanksgiving dinner to go off without a hitch, so consult online recipes and recipe books for deep fried turkey recipes.
-When you’ve deep fried three or four turkeys, sure, you can start varying up the recipe, but your focus as a beginner needs to be on staying safe, preventing a grease fire, and deep frying one delicious bird.
+Tip #5: Leave the ego at the door, and follow the recipe.
+You want your Thanksgiving dinner to go off without a hitch, so consult online recipes and recipe books for details on how to fry it up right.
+When you’ve deep fried three or four turkeys, then you can start varying the recipe.
+As a beginner, though, focus on staying safe, preventing a grease fire, and deep frying one delicious bird.